 State Farm offers final expense insurance for $10,000 to consumers ages 50–80.

-I also excluded companies with membership requirements like USAA, which is open to US military members and certain immediate family members.
-If you meet a provider’s membership requirements, you can use the criteria explained in this article to decide if it is worth getting a quote.
+The review also excludes companies with membership requirements like USAA, which is open to U.S. military personnel and certain immediate family members.
+If you meet a provider’s membership requirements, you can use the criteria explained in this article to decide whether it is worth getting a quote.

-1. They sell whole life insurance policies and underwrite those policies themselves.
+1. They sell whole life insurance and underwrite the policies themselves.

 Not all life insurance companies sell whole life; some sell only term or term and universal.
 And not all companies are financially responsible for the policies they sell.